Ernest Opoku blasts Tracey: Shallow-minded women talk about their exes in public

-Ernest Opoku Blasts Tracey Boakye: It's Only Uncourteous Women Who Talk About Ex-Lovers In Public
+Ernest Opoku Blasts Tracey Boakye: It's Only Women With Low IQ Who Talk About Ex-Lovers In Public

 - Gospel musician Ernest Opoku Jnr has criticised his exes for talking about their private relationships on social media